 In the United States, grass types are broadly classified as warm season or cool season grasses.
 Each grass type is better suited for different geographic regions and their climates.
 Warm season grasses are best suited to warm climates, like in the Southern United States.

-Cool season grasses are best for areas that have cold winters and hot summers, like the Northeastern United States.
+Cool-season grasses grow in and withstand cold winters and hot summers, like in the Northeastern United States.
 These grasses are hardy and more likely to stay green throughout the year (except when the mercury dips below zero degrees).

 Kentucky bluegrass, ryegrass, and tall and fine fescues are some of the best cool-season grass options for cool, humid zones like the Northeast.